– General Information –

 → Beginnings ←

 Bonomo has been an avid gamer since childhood.
-The first game he fell in love with was Magic: The Gathering, which he started playing when he was 9, and by the time he was 12, he was competing in the top Magic tournaments around the world.
+The first game he fell in love with was Magic: The Gathering, which he started playing when he was 9.
+By the time he was 12, he was competing in the top Magic tournaments around the world.

 Although the prize pools for Magic were often worth up to $250k, Bonomo soon realized that a lot of Magic players were also making pretty good money playing poker online.
 He decided to give it a try too, but he found it difficult to build his bankroll.
 Unexpectedly, a Magic tournament in California proved to be a turning point in his poker career.

-While at the Magic tournament, Bonomo watched some of a WPT on TV and got caught up in the live action.
+While at the Magic tournament, Bonomo watched some of a World Poker Tour coverage on TV and got caught up in the live action.
 Reinvigorated to play more poker, he bought a few books and read them on his flight home to Virginia, where he began to approach his poker game with renewed focus and motivation.

 In September 2004, he made his debut in live play when he competed in a WPT event in Aruba.
 Although he failed to make it to the second day of play, he learned a lot that he brought back to a much more successful second attempt.

-On his second attempt at the 2006 PokerStars Caribbean Adventure, Bonomo came in 30th place, earning him $15,600.
+On his second attempt at the 2006 PokerStars Caribbean Adventure, Bonomo came in 30th place in the $10K Main Event, earning him $15,600.
 However, being under 21 and living in the US made it difficult for him to find live games that he was legally allowed to play in.
 Needing to find a way to hone his skills, he turned to the only option available and headed to Europe, which turned out to be a great move for him.